endrizzimarco/POCoin/README.md

 - Paxos is used as the consensus algorithm.
 - BEB is used as the broadcast algorithm.
-- Validators selection has not been implemented. (even though the data needed is present in the blockchain)
+- Validators selection has not been implemented (even though the data needed is present in the blockchain).

 The cryptography used in the blockchain however accounts for some Byzantine behavior: